-Finally, two days after the tea party took place on December 16, John Andrews spread the word to his brother-in-law in Philadelphia.
-When his old letter was found, the discoverers noted that it must have been hot news when it arrived.
-The tattered letter showed the wear and tear of its passing many times through many hands.
+Finally, two days after the Tea Party, John Andrews spread the word to his brother-in-law in Philadelphia.
+Discoverers of the letter many years later noted that it must have carried hot news when it arrived.
+The tattered letter showed the wear and tear of having passed through many hands.

 “However precarious our situation may be, yet such is the present calm composure of the people that a stranger would hardly think that ten thousand pounds sterling of the East India Company’s tea was destroy’d,” Andrews wrote.
-And yet he called it “a serious truth’ that Boston will feel ‘the whole weight of ministerial vengeance’ if Philadelphia and the other southern colonies should rest satisfied with the storage of their quota of tea.
+And yet he called it “a serious truth” that Boston will feel “the whole weight of ministerial vengeance.”

-He characterized ‘the affair’ as ‘transacted with the greatest regularity and despatch.’
+He characterized the Tea Party as “transacted with the greatest regularity and despatch.”

 The General Muster

 The customs collector told them he had no power to give them a clearance unless they paid duties.
-“They then sent Mr. Rotch to Milton, to ask a pass from ye Governor, who sent for answer, that “consistent with the rules of government and his duty to the King he could not grant one without they produc’d “a previous clearance from the office”.”
+“They then sent Mr. Rotch to Milton, to ask a pass from ye Governor, who sent for answer.
+Hutchinson told them that “consistent with the rules of government and his duty to the King he could not grant one without they produc’d ‘a previous clearance from the office’.”

 “By the time he return’d with this message the candles were light in [the meeting] house, and upon reading it, such prodigious shouts were made, that induc’d me, while drinking tea at home, to go out and know the cause of it,” wrote Andrews.
 “The house was so crowded I could get no farther than ye porch, when I found the moderator was just declaring the meeting to be dissolved.”

-“They muster’d, I’m told, upon Fort Hill, to the number of about two hundred, and proceeded, two by two, to Griffin’s wharf.”
+“They muster’d, I’m told, upon Fort Hill, to the number of about two hundred,” he wrote.
+They then “proceeded, two by two, to Griffin’s wharf.”
 There, Capts.
-Hall, Bruce, and Coffin lay, ‘each with 114 chests of the ill fated article on board.’
+Hall, Bruce, and Coffin lay, “each with 114 chests of the ill fated article on board.”

 The Unpopular Conner

-“Not the least insult was offer’d to any person, save one Captain Conner, a letter of horses in this place, not many years since remov’d from dear Ireland,” wrote Andrews.
-Conner ‘had ript up the lining of his coat and waistcoat under the arms, and watching his opportunity had nearly fill’d ’em with tea.’
+“Not the least insult was offer’d to any person, save one Captain Conner,” wrote Andrews.
+Conner rented out horses, and was “not many years since remov’d from dear Ireland.”
+He “had ript up the lining of his coat and waistcoat under the arms.”
+Watching his opportunity, he “had nearly fill’d ’em with tea.”